geopsllc/solar-vote/README.md

-# Vote Monitoring Tool for Multiple Wallets on the Solar Network
+# Vote Monitoring Tool for the Solar Network